spatkar94/HistoTME/README.md

 To calculate ground truth activity of TME-associated signatures from bulk transcriptomics data please see the [following github repository](https://github.com/BostonGene/MFP/blob/master/TME_Classification.ipynb).

 ### Format Preparation
 The extracted features should be in h5py file format to be read.
 The ground truth transcriptomic signatures should be saved in a csv file format.
-See [example_data](example_data) for an example.
+See [example_data](example_data).
 ## Training
 we provided updated scripts for training HistoTMEv2 in a pan-cancer 5-fold cross-validation fashion:
 ```